Amit008/Docker-Container-for-Oracle12c/README.md

 # Oracle-12C-Docker-Containers
-Documenting All my Create Docker Containers
+-----I'm Documenting Docker Containers for Learning purpose not for Production Use-------
+-----Oracle 12C is property of Oracle Inc to build and run this Container Required Oracle 12c to be downloaded from Oracle website

-Aim is to Build Ready Container which Host Oracle 12c Instance on Centos 7
+here Aim is to Build Container which Host Oracle 12c Instance on Centos 7